RamReddy98/s2wb42boppidi/README.md

 # s2wb42boppidi
-Assignment is to become familiar with using pug templates to dynamically generate web pages on the server side
+Assignment is to become familiar with using pug templates to dynamically generate web pages on the server side.
+<a href="https://s2wb42boppidi.herokuapp.com/"> Heroku Server </a>